rryam/AgniKit/README.md

 ## **Contributing**

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are more than welcome!
+I hope you submit a Pull Request!

 ## **License**